rajatasusual/llamabox/README.md

 ./start.sh
 ```

-For troubleshooting, see logs in `/var/log/wsl-assistant/`.
+For troubleshooting, see logs in `/var/log/llamabox/`.

 ---

 ## **8. Performance Benchmarks**

-WSL Assistant is optimized for **low-latency CPU-only inference**.
+Llamabox is optimized for **low-latency CPU-only inference**.
 Below is a benchmark of `llama 3B Q8_0` on a low-end WSL2 setup.

 ### **Test System Specs:**
 📌 **RAM:** 4GB